Rachel Sizemore

 Ko Hikaroroa te māunga, ko Waikouaiti te awa, ko Takitimu te waka, ko Ngāi Tahu tōku iwi, nō Ōtepoti ahau.
 Ko Rachel Sizemore tōku ingoa.

 Kia ora.
-I am Rachel Sizemore and as well as being the Māori Postgraduate Support Advisor with the Graduate Research School, I am also the Kaiāwhina Māori in the Otago Business School.
+I am Rachel Sizemore, the Māori Postgraduate Support Adviser with the Graduate Research School.
 I come from a scientific research background.
-I have a BSc (Otago) in Zoology & Anatomy, an MSc (Otago) in Anatomy and a PhD (Otago) in Neuroscience.
+I have a BSc (Otago) in Zoology and Anatomy, an MSc (Otago) in Anatomy and a PhD (Otago) in Neuroscience.
 I am passionate about making sure you have a successful tertiary experience.

 Rachel is able to assist you with some of the challenges you may face as a postgraduate student by: